 What is a South Africa e-Visa?

 The South Africa e-Visa is an electronic visa that grants entry into South Africa.
 Once available, eligible citizens will be able to complete the online application process without having to go to an embassy or consulate.
-The electronic visa system is currently being tested with Kenyan travelers and is expected to become available soon to all eligible nationalities.
+The electronic visa system is currently being tested with Kenyan and Indian travelers and is expected to become available soon to all eligible nationalities.

 The online application for the South African e-Visa is intended to be straightforward and take a matter of minutes to complete.
 Applicants are expected to answer a series of basic questions by entering information such as their name, address, date of birth, and passport details.